18F/analytics.usa.gov/README.md

 ### Deploying the app using Docker

+_NOTE_: 18F does not use Docker in production!

 If you are using Docker in production and you want to deploy just the static pages, you can build an nginx container with the static files built in, running the following command:

 ```bash